linuxmint/aptkit/doc/source/aptdaemon.client.rst

-:mod:`aptdaemon.client` --- The client module
+:mod:`aptkit.client` --- The client module
 =============================================

 Introduction
 ------------

-Aptdaemon comes with a client module which provides a smoother interface on top of the D-Bus interface.
+Aptkit comes with a client module which provides a smoother interface on top of the D-Bus interface.
 It provides GObjects of the daemon and each transaction.